kimdurante/gis-workshop-waml-template/content/acquisitions.md

 * Who created and/or published the data?
 * How often are the data updated (edition/version)?
 * What are the access and use restrictions (rights)?

-Knowing the answers to these questions will assist with metadata creation for data layers and collections.